Celebrate Abu Simbel Temple Sun Festival in Egypt

 The golden era of ancient Egypt to demonstrate his political control and divine backing to the ancient Nubians tribes who always used to rebel against any new Pharaoh so Ramses II wanted to show his power for these Nubian tribes he built these two temples in southern border of Egypt.

-The two temples of Abu Simble hewn into the sand stone mountain built between 1290 and 1224 BC.
+The two temples of Abu Simbel hewn into the sand stone mountain built between 1290 and 1224 BC.

-And the two temples of Abu Simble were discovered in the early 1800s,by a Swiss explorer called John Lewis
+And the two temples of Abu Simbel were discovered in the early 1800s,by a Swiss explorer called John Lewis

-The Great Temple of Abu Simble stands 30 meters high 35 meters long with four seated colossi statues flanking the entrance, two to each side, depicting Ramesses II on his throne; each one 20 meters tall.
-Beneath these giant figures are smaller statues depicting Ramesses’ conquered enemies, the Nubians, Libyans, and Hittites.
+The Great Temple of Abu Simbel stands 30 meters high 35 meters long with four seated colossi statues flanking the entrance, two to each side, depicting Rameses II on his throne; each one 20 meters tall.
+Beneath these giant figures are smaller statues depicting Rameses’ conquered enemies, the Nubian, Libyans, and Hittites.
 Further statues represent his family members and various protecting gods and symbols of power.
 Passing between the colossi, through the central entrance, the interior of the temple is decorated with engravings showing Ramesses and Nefertari paying homage to the gods.
-Ramesses’ great victory at Kadesh is also depicted in detail across the north wall of the Hypostyle Hall.
+Rameses’ great victory at Kadesh is also depicted in detail across the north wall of the Hypostyle Hall.
 According to the scholars Oakes and Gahlin, these engravings of the events surrounding the battle.

 The Small Temple of queen Nefrtari her name means the most beautiful one of them, she was the minor wife of king Ramses the great and she was the only one who had a temple by her name.

-Want to experience the Abu Simble Temple Sun Festival in Egypt?
+Want to experience the Abu Simbel Temple Sun Festival ?

 So you have 2 chances every year to witness Ramses Sun Rise and enjoy this incredible festival in Egypt.